MayaOH2000/leetcode-solutions/patterns.md

 ---

 ## Dynamic Programming (DP)
-- Description: Break problems into subproblems and build solutions incrementally.
+- Description: A way to solve problems step by step by **reusing answers** from smaller problems.
+(In other words, break a big problem into smaller ones and build the solution incrementally.)
+- Intuition: Kind of like recursion (it repeats), but instead of doing the same work again and again, you **save the results** and build from them.
 - Example Problems:
   - TBD
 - Status: Learning / tentative